Atlinx/AP-Physics-C-EM/pages/Conservation of Energy.md

 The total amount of energy in a closed system stays constant.

-A common energy equations is
+A common energy equation is

 $$\Large E = U + K$$